KristianGonzalez84/01-login/README.md

 # to start the app :

-node server.js (start the server file from VSC terminal)
+node server.js (start the server file from VSC terminal).